decaporg/decap-cms/website/site/content/docs/authentication-backends.md

 ## Git Gateway with Netlify Identity

 [Git Gateway](https://github.com/netlify/git-gateway) is a Netlify open source project that allows you to add editors to your site CMS without giving them direct push access to your GitHub repository.
 [Netlify Identity](https://www.netlify.com/docs/identity/) service handles the authentication and provides a simple interface for user management.
-The Netlify CMS [Test Drive](/test-drive/) is a working example of this backend.
+The Netlify CMS [featured templates](https://www.netlifycms.org/docs/start-with-a-template) are working examples of this backend.

 To use it in your own project, follow these steps: